OlivierSamin1/AI4Devs-Final-Project/implementation_steps/01c_Web_Application.md

 # Web Application Server Implementation

-This document outlines the steps to set up the web application server on the Raspberry Pi 4, which will host the containerized Django backend, React frontend, and supporting services for displaying the FuerteVentura property reservations.
+This document outlines the steps to set up the web application server on the Raspberry Pi 4, which will host the containerized Django backend, React frontend, and supporting services for displaying health symptoms and related products.

 ## Prerequisites